 lines shall be set only at night (i.e. during the hours of darkness between the times of nautical twilight).
 The exact times of nautical twilight are set forth in the Nautical almanac tables for the relevant latitude, local time and date.

-Other demersal fishing gears
+Provisions applying to other demersal fishing gears

-5. In addition to the provisions in paragraph 2, CCPs shall require any fishing vessel flying their flag and operating in the Agreement Area using demersal pots or traps to ensure the cleanliness of the traps and pots not to attract birds, and ensure that buoy lines shall not be left floating at the surface.
+5. In addition to the provisions in paragraph 2, CCPs shall require any fishing vessel flying their flag and operating in the Agreement Area south of 25°S using demersal pots or traps to ensure the cleanliness of the traps and pots not to attract birds, and ensure that buoy lines shall not be left floating at the surface.

+Provisions applying to pelagic longliners

+6. Until such time that the SIOFA Scientific Committee has developed advice for the Meeting of the Parties on the most appropriate response to mitigate and minimise incidental bycatch of seabirds by pelagic fishing gears deployed in the Agreement Area, CCPs shall require any pelagic longliners flying their flag and engaged in fishing operations for resources as defined in article 1(f) of the Agreement in the area south of 25°S to use at least two of the three mitigation measures outlined in Annex 3.

 Final provisions

-6. The Scientific Committee and the Compliance Committee will review this CMM every four years, unless the Meeting of the Parties decides otherwise.
+7. The Scientific Committee and the Compliance Committee will review this CMM every four years, unless the Meeting of the Parties decides otherwise.